 This is another area you should work on.
 There is a lot of trekking distance that you will cover carrying your backpacks and trekking along with your backpack is not a very easy task.
 You have to walk on uneven terrain during the trek.
 There will be boulders and moraines on Gaumukh to Tapovan day.
 It could be taxing for your legs.
 For this, strengthening your legs will help.
 You can do some squats to strengthen them.
-Do around 3 sets of squats, with 8 squats in each set and work towards reaching the target in 3 weeks.
+Start with 3 sets of squats, with 8 squats in each set and work towards reaching the target in 3 weeks.

 Another aspect that will help you trek comfortably is flexibility.
 For this, you can do some stretching exercises – stretch your hamstrings, quadriceps, hip flexors, lower back muscles and shoulders regularly.
 On your trek, it is important that you arrive on the slopes with your muscles relaxed.
 Carrying a backpack, however light, can become a strain after a while.
 These exercises will help you to be in good shape before the trek.